ARTICLES BY BEN LOCWIN

 FDA’s Drug Shortages Root Cause Report: Does It Miss The Mark?

-At the behest of Congress, an inter-agency Drug Shortage Task Force, led by the FDA, recently published the "Drug Shortages: Root Causes and Potential Solutions" report.
-The very first root causes listed in the report are “economic forces,” indicating their undoubted primacy in the Task Force’s overall assumption as to their influence on drug shortages.
+At the behest of Congress, an inter-agency Drug Shortage Task Force, led by the FDA, published the "Drug Shortages: Root Causes and Potential Solutions" report.
+The very first root causes listed in the report are “economic forces,” but there's a lot more to the story.

 Use These 7 Tools For Breakthrough Quality And Performance In 30 Days